Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/FlightSimulator/readme.md

 5. Connect the flying object to the [**Player Controller**](https://docs.unrealengine.com/5.0/en-US/player-controllers-in-unreal-engine/) and place it on the map.
 In this sample, the flying object is saved as **BP_Ship**.
 6. Work on [physics](https://docs.unrealengine.com/5.0/en-US/physics-in-unreal-engine/) from Unreal Engine's feature for the flying object.
 This sample uses [**Set Physics Linear Velocity**](https://docs.unrealengine.com/5.0/en-US/BlueprintAPI/Physics/SetPhysicsLinearVelocity/) for the speed control and [**Add Torque in Degrees**](https://docs.unrealengine.com/4.26/en-US/BlueprintAPI/Physics/AddTorqueinDegrees/) for the object's roll, pitch, and yaw.
 If the plane reduces enough its speed, false gravity drags the plane toward Earth.

-## Controls
-This sample supports keyboard controls and use of an Xbox/Playstation controller Keyboard Controls: Spacebar for Acceleration, Q for Yaw Left, E for Yaw Right, W or Mouse Y for Pitch Up, S or Mouse Y for Pitch Down, A or Mouse X for Roll Left, D or Mouse X for Roll Right.
-H can be used to toggle the landing gear.
-Controller Controls: Right Trigger for Acceleration, Left Trigger for Deceleration, Left Stick Left and Right for Yaw, Right Stick Left and Right for Roll, Right Stick up and down for Pitch.
-Right Thumbstick button to toggle landing gear.

 ## About the data